UC-Davis-molecular-computing/scadnano/README.md

 Unfortunately, due to
 [browser security restrictions on accessing the local file system](https://gbksoft.com/blog/how-does-web-apps-work-with-local-files-through-the-browser/), it is not possible to save your file automatically without further interaction;
-after pressing "Save", your will always be prompted to specify a filename to which to save.
+after pressing "Save", you will always be prompted to specify a filename to which to save.

-## Terms
+## Terminology

 The main parts of the program are the *side view* on the left, and the *main view* in the center.
 The side view shows DNA helices "head on", with the interpretation that as you move to the right in the main view, this is like moving "into the screen" in the side view.

 ![screenshot of scadnano web interface](doc-images/screenshot-initial.png)

 The screenshot above shows many of the terms used in scadnano.
-It is instructive to see how that example design is represented as a .dna file (which is itself something called [JSON format](https://en.wikipedia.org/wiki/JSON)):
+It is instructive to see how that example design is represented as a `.dna` file (which is itself something called [JSON format](https://en.wikipedia.org/wiki/JSON)):

 ```json